glamosky/glamosky/README.md

 ## 👋 Hello, I'm Frank!

 I'm an aspiring data analyst with a passion for turning data into actionable insights.
 Currently pursuing Information Technology while building a strong foundation in data analysis, visualization, and programming.
-Aside from my programming life, I like to write screenplays, trainspot, and travel around Metro Manila.
+Aside from my programming life, I like to write screenplays, play simulation games, and drive around.

 I’m also an active member of a local **trainspotting community**, where I build **interactive dashboards** to track and visualize riderships and other relevant data I can get from the FOI.
 Check out [Railfans of the Philippines ](https://www.facebook.com/railfansphilippines) on Facebook. 🚂